intel-analytics/BigDL-2.x/README.md

 Analytics Zoo makes it easier to develop large-scale deep learning applications on Apache Spark, by providing high-level ***Spark ML pipeline*** and ***Keras***-like APIs on top of [BigDL](https://github.com/intel-analytics/BigDL) (a distributed deep learning framework for Spark).

-First, call `initNNContext` at the beginning of the Scala code:
+First, call `initNNContext` at the beginning of the code:

 ```scala
 import com.intel.analytics.zoo.common.NNContext